Show Filters

 Savings Opportunities

-In our experience, labor savings almost always exceed non-labor savings and represent the biggest opportunity for return when moving to a shared services model.
-We evaluate labor savings in terms of both the percentage of FTEs reduced and the percentage of labor costs saved.
+In our experience, labor savings almost always exceed non-labor savings and represent the biggest source of shared services cost savings.
+We look at labor savings in terms of both the percentage of FTE reduced and the percentage of labor costs saved.

 Typical FTE reductions are around 20%, while some companies see reductions of 27% or more.
-For shared services cost savings, the median percentage saved is 20%, while top-quartile companies saved 33%.
+In terms of labor cost savings, the median percent saved is 20%, while top-quartile companies saved 33%.
 Across organizations, labor cost savings and FTE reductions are not tightly correlated.
 Some organizations capture significant dollar savings with modest FTE reductions by consolidating lower-complexity work that was previously distributed across higher-cost roles or locations.
 Others achieve large FTE reductions with smaller labor savings by consolidating lower-cost positions performing administrative or transactional work.

 While labor savings are the largest source of value across all functions, the nature of non-labor savings can vary.
 Examples include: